airwallex/airwallex-payment-ios/README.md

 session.autoCapture = "Whether the card payment will be captured automatically (Default YES)";
 ```

-If you want to make recurring, create recurring session.
+If you want to make a recurring payment, create a recurring session.
 ```
 AWXRecurringSession *session = [AWXRecurringSession new];
 session.countryCode = "Your country code";